 HOME / THINGS TO DO / DISCOVER GRANADA

-Strategically set on a hilltop overlooking the sprawling city below, the Alhambra remains at once mesmerisingly romantic and stunningly photogenic.
-Yet it is also a lasting testament to the genius of the Moorish engineers, who cleverly ensured that fresh running water from the melting snows of the Sierra Nevada mountain range was channelled throughout the palace complex to provide a pleasantly cooling, ‘air-conditioning’ effect against the stifling heat of the high Andalucian summer.
+Set high on a hilltop overlooking the sprawling city below, the Alhambra is stunningly-romantic and a lasting testament to the genius of the Moorish engineers, who ensured the fresh water running from the melting snows of the Sierra Nevada was channelled through the palace to provide a cooling effect against the stifling summer heat.

-Such is the popularity of the Alhambra Palace as a tourist venue, daily entrance numbers are limited and tickets are best bought online in advance to avoid the long and often disappointed queues.
+Such is the popularity of the Alhambra Palace as a tourist venue, daily entrance numbers are limited so tickets are best bought online in advance to avoid the long queues.
 Your tickets will also be strictly timed, so make sure you arrive on time so as not to miss your allotted slot.

-Spain is steeped in its own history, but nowhere more so than in Granada – a city with more heritage on offer than almost any other in the country.
+Spain is steeped in history, but nowhere more so than in Granada, a city with more heritage on offer than almost any other in the country.

-Granada’s Cathedral – commissioned by Queen Isabella following the re-capture of the city by the Catholic Monarchs – was the first Renaissance church built in Spain and had its foundation stone laid on the site of the ancient mosque in 1523.
+Granada’s stunning cathedral, commissioned by Queen Isabella following the recapture of the city by the Catholic Monarchs, was the first Renaissance church built in Spain and had its foundation stone laid on the site of the ancient mosque in 1523.

-Almost adjacent to the Cathedral is the magnificent Royal Chapel (Capilla Real), where the remains of King Ferdinand and Queen Isabella were eventually laid to rest.
+The resplendent Royal Chapel, Capilla Real, is almost adjacent to the Cathedral and is where the remains of King Ferdinand and Queen Isabella were laid to rest.